sschwarzer/racket-glossary/README.md

   Therefore, some entries may contain comparisons with related features in other programming languages.

 - Provide context.
-So some entries may have more content than you'd usually expect from a glossary.
+Most entries have more content than you'd usually expect from a glossary.

 ## Preview